goncaloffs/itk_brain_segmentation/README.md

 ## Your own approach

-I am making available my own segmentation files and the used python code files.
+This repository includes the python code and the .vtk file of the manual segmentations I did on ITK-Snap.
-Try to use your own .vtk segmentation files, I hope my code helps you!!
+Try to use your own .vtk segmentation files and modify my code as you wish.